lasmedina/springer-challenge/README.md

 Note that the best model is evaluated on the holdout set only after cross validation is complete.

+The best model and respective metrics are stored in a `.pkl`, under the `data` folder.

 #### Results

-The best model is obtained for the Multinomial Naive-Bayes classifier (with an alpha parameter value of 0.95), using the title variable represented as a tf-idf matrix.
+The best model was  obtained for the Multinomial Naive-Bayes classifier (with an alpha parameter value of 0.95), using the title variable represented as a tf-idf matrix.
 The holdout set macro-F1 score is 0.686.

 To print out details of the best model built with the approach described in the previous sections, run `python main.py show 'best_model_Dec-31-2020_1529.pkl'`

-To reproduce the entire modelling workflow, run `python main.py runall`
+To reproduce the entire modelling workflow, run `python main.py runall` (this will take a couple of minutes to run and will store the results in a `.pkl` under `data`).

 To add more classifiers/parameters to the search, modify the `benchmark` function in `utils.py`.

-#### Possible Next Steps
+### Possible Next Steps

 - improve mapping of 'class' values to true/false.
 - add columns to data set: